 Now that you’ve pulled the trigger on a new home or apartment, you’re faced with the daunting task of moving.
 Getting all your belongings from one place to another is no small feat, especially if you’ve spent years acquiring stuff.
 It can be a very stressful task, especially considering the reasons you have to move.
 It can also be very exciting as you enter into a new phase of life.
 Whatever your motivation, here are some important things to know about prepping for the big day.

 Having a Plan

 Not having a plan can be disastrous.
 Are you relocating within the same city, the other side of the world or somewhere between?
 You need to consider what’s coming with you to the new place.
 You also need to take stock of what items to get rid of.
 Are you moving to a bigger or smaller place?
+Do you want a smart home?
 What do you need to coordinate?
 If you’re changing residences for employment reasons, is your new company funding all or part of it?
 Having a moving check list can take a lot of the stress out of the process as you can outline everything that needs to be done and work on each item progressively leading up to the big day.

 Pricing a Move

 Building a list of affordable moving companies depends on getting quotes from multiple movers.
 Compare these moving quotes and find the one which is more reliable and suitable for you.
 You can also check their customer reviews online, which will help you choose a perfect moving company.

 Whether you’re paying on your own or having it fully or partially funded through other sources, you need to budget your move.
 You may be able to save serious money by doing the work yourself or with help from family and friends.
 You can also pay a moving company who will not only haul your items but can do the packing for you at a cost.
 You’ll also need to account for the cost of supplies and insurance to cover damage to certain items.